ValentinaPasqual/Mythologiae-personal/documentation-eng.md

 ![image info](datamodel-imgs/layer2.svg)

 ### Layer 3: Publication Info
 Finally, in publication information graph are stored the information about the publication of each nanopublication.
+Information in this layer answers the questions such as: Who is responsible for the machine-readable version of the statement?
+When was it extracted?
+It represents the meta-context of a statement that has been automatically or semi-automatically generated.

 ![image info](datamodel-imgs/layer3.svg)